 USMEF Chair Conley Nelson, a pork producer from Algona, Iowa, said resiliency and industry unity are key factors in gaining broader market access for U.S. agricultural exports.

 “Obviously we are in a period of uncertainty and volatility, and that can sometimes lead to increased tension and division in U.S. agriculture,” Nelson explained.
 “That’s something we absolutely cannot afford, especially in these difficult times.
-So I’m excited to see such a high level of cooperation among all industry sectors.”
+So I’m excited to see such high level of cooperation among all industry sectors.”

 Wednesday’s keynote speaker was Peter Zeihan, a global trade expert and best-selling author who offered his perspective on how the current trade environment impacts U.S. agriculture and the red meat industry specifically.
 He noted that despite facing many challenges, the United States is remarkably well-positioned to have continued success as an agricultural exporter.